Trapani: Etymology

-It was originally named Drépanon from the Greek word for "sickle", because of the curving shape of its harbour.
-Carthage seized control of the city in 260BC, subsequently making it an important naval base, but ceded it to Rome in 241BC following the Battle of the Aegates in the First Punic War.
+The city was originally named Drépanon from the Greek word for "sickle", because of the curving shape of its harbour.

-Two ancient legends relate supposed mythical origins for the city.
+Two ancient legends relate supposed mythical origins for the city and its name.
 In the first legend, Trapani stemmed from the sickle which fell from the hands of the goddess Demeter while she was seeking for her daughter Persephone, who had been kidnapped by Hades.
 The second myth features Kronos, who eviscerated his father Ouranos, god of the sky, with a sickle which, falling into the sea, created the city.
 In ancient times, Saturn (i.e., the Punic god Baal Hammon) was the patron god of Trapani.
 Today, Saturn's statue stands in a piazza in the centre of the city.